 If you experience any problems please contact email@example.com.

-If you are interested in WPF Therapy upcoming events, please check the WPF Therapy Eventbrite page.
+If you are interested in WPF Therapy upcoming events, please check our Eventbrite page.

 WPF Therapy is a well established and respected therapy training organisation.
 Throughout the year we provide CPD workshops and lectures to augment the clinical and theoretical learning offered by training organisations.
 This also offers the opportunity to focus on topics pertinent to the clinical work provided by new and established practitioners.